-After big running races like the Old Mutual Two Oceans Marathon, many runners either ease off the training for a while, while others are bitten by the running bug because of the atmosphere the event presents and suddenly become very keen to take part next year.
-Although most of those running a big marathon like this one takes it very seriously, many runners feel they have plenty of time to train but end up leave training too late and don’t spend enough time on the road.
+After big running races like the Old Mutual Two Oceans Marathon, many runners ease off the training for a while, while others are bitten by the running bug because of the atmosphere the event presents and suddenly become very keen to take part next year.
+Although most of those running a big marathon like this one take it very seriously, many runners feel they have plenty of time to train but end up leave training too late and don’t spend enough time on the road.

 Cross-training has fast become a popular way for many fitness lovers and athletes to enhance their training.
 For many runners specifically, cross-training is a great way to push them further and faster and to avoid injuries so close to the race.
 Cross-training often helps build other aspects of fitness that isn’t always focused on during running – including core, strength, resistance, stretching and low impact endurance.
 “One of the benefits that multi-sport athletes have over runners is that they are able to perform swim and cycling workouts in between run workouts,” explains Matt Russ, a US triathlon, cycling and road running coach.
 “This helps reduce the stress caused by the pounding of running, but the athlete still receives the aerobic benefit of training.”